How to Use the Registration Form (Self-Registration)

 - Any custom form fields you've configured

-- Accept / Decline options (if enabled) - Radio buttons at the end of the form to indicate attendance
+- Accept / Decline options (if enabled) โ radio buttons at the end of the form to indicate attendance

 After Registration